sbonaretti/sbonaretti.github.io/Projects.md

 * **Bonaretti S.**, Saeed I., Burghardt A.J., Yu L., Bruesewitz M., Khosla S., Lang T.F. **_Effect of Body Size on the Quantification of Bone Mineral Density From QCT Images Using a Novel Anthropomorphic Hip Phantom._** ASBMR 2013.
 4-7 October 2013.
 Baltimore, MD, USA.

+**Invited Talks**

+* **_Bone quality by QCT and HR-pQCT: Translation to multicenter clinical research._** Istituti Ortopedici Rizzoli, Bologna, Italy.
+22.12.2015

+* **_Bone quality by QCT and HR-pQCT: Translation to multicenter clinical research._** University of Erlangen-Nuremberg, Erlangen, Germany.
+16.12.2015

 ---

 # Standardization of HR-pQCT for Bone Quality Assessment